CGowdy/flex-calendar/docs/implementation-status.md

 **Status: ~20% complete**

 **What works:**
-- ✅ Holidays grouping exists (`autoShift: false`)
+- ✅ Exception layer exists (`chainBehavior: 'independent'`)
-- ✅ Date utilities + reflow logic will skip any `holidays` grouping entries if/when they exist
+- ✅ Date utilities + reflow logic will skip any exception layer entries if/when they exist

 **What's missing:**
 - ❌ **Holiday management UI** - No way to add/remove holidays